Perfect Year to buy Property The Brazilian currency has never Read more →

 Employees Should Know the Requirements of Brazilian Labor Law

-These are only some of the considerations you’ll need to make when hiring employees in Brazil.
-If you are seeking employment, there is another set of considerations you’ll need to make.
-To be hired, you’ll need a work visa and permit before you even leave your country of origin.
+These are only some considerations you’ll need to make when hiring employees in Brazil.
+If you are seeking employment, you’ll need to make another set of considerations.
+To be hired, you’ll need a work visa and permit before leaving your country of origin.
 Once you are hired, there are many taxes you’ll need to pay based on Brazilian labor law.
-If you’re thinking about finding a job in Brazil, you should also consider speaking with an attorney.
+If you’re considering finding a job in Brazil, you should consider speaking with an attorney.
 Accidentally missing any payments on taxes could be considered tax evasion, in which case you could be seriously punished.

 Contact Us Now